carlobrok/PIv10/README.md

 ## VideoServer

-In the VideoServer class, a new thread is started, so the output images can be streamed from the Raspberry Pi's IP-address.
+In the VideoServer class, a new thread is started, so the output images can be streamed from the Raspberry Pi's IP-address using a VideoClient program (not published).

 ## Issues